How the CCP and Its Proxies Created a ‘World on Fire’: Col. John Mills

 And Putin is an absolute proxy.

-He would not exist in power either for the same reasons.
+is that he would not exist in power either for the same reasons.

 Sanctioned gas and oil moved out of the Baltic on ghost ships over the Arctic to China.

-Frankly, those regimes would not be in power without the purchases by China of sanctioned gas and oil.
+Totally both countries are absolutely dependent on Chinese purchases and would, frankly, those regimes would not be in power without the purchases by China of sanctioned gas and oil.

-You know, it's interesting that the president actually, you know, I think quite prominently allowed those shipments to resume from Iran to China.
+You know, it's interesting that the president actually, you know, I think quite prominently allowed that those shipments to resume from Iran to China.

-I think in the geopolitical play, there might be some reason to allow that.
+I think in the geopolitical play there might be.

-We don't want to see, I mean, I think the president has been clear on we're not seeking regime change.
+We don't want to see I mean, I think the president has been clear on, we're not seeking regime change.

 That's not an American item of interest or on the agenda.

-But I think tactically that might make some sense to allow so that there is some cash flowing so that people do not starve.
+But I think tactically, that might make some sense to allow so that there is some cash flowing so that people do not starve.

 We did not inadvertently create a humanitarian crisis.